lemikhovalex/movies/README.md

 - Endpoints for reading data fast, from Elastic search

 ## To start up
+### Requirements
+For local development and typing support it's reccomended to install all packages for all images as follows:

+`pip install -r *requirements*.txt`

+### Docker
 Prefered way with docker compose
 Start wth moving example `sample.env` to `.env`.

 `docker-compose up -d --build`

-To transfer data from SQLire to production database run inside container

-The admin panel can be found at `http://127.0.0.1/admin/`.
-Default creadentials can be found in .env.
-Feel free to check `admin`, `123qwe` first

-The air flow webserver at `http://127.0.0.1/airflow/`.
-Default credentials are `airflow`, `airflow`
+### Add some data

-To run ETL from sqlite to Postgres go to airflow worker container and
+To to add some data go to airflow worker container and
 - `cd /srv/app/`
 - `python`
 - `from etl.sqlite_to_postgres import main`